Click Image to Begin

 Oklahoma State Treasurer’s Office/Unclaimed Property (405) 521-4275 or online www.ok.gov/treasurer/Unclaimed_Property/index.html.

 They will inform you if a probate or an affidavit is sufficient to claim the funds.
+The Treasurer is very careful about disbursement of funds to claimants.
+Due to past fraudulent claims, the department requires several documents to be provided.

 What if I have more than one Estates, can they be joined in a single joint administration case?